Skip to main content

 VariablePurpose

-MEKARA_DEBUG=trueEnable debug logging to ~/.mekara/logs/
+MEKARA_DEBUG=trueEnable debug logging to ~/.agents/logs/

 MEKARA_DEV=trueDevelopment mode (target mekara source repo)